SimonDaNinja/youtube_rss/README.md

 installed in the environment.
-In, for example, Ubuntu, this can be accomplished by running `sudo apt-get install mpv`. [youtube-dl](https://github.com/ytdl-org) also needs to be installed (I use the latest version on their [official website](https://youtube-dl.org/), and at the time of this writing, the version in Ubuntu seems too old to work the way this project uses it).
+In, for example, Ubuntu, this can be accomplished by running `sudo apt-get install mpv`. [youtube-dl](https://github.com/ytdl-org) also needs to be installed (I use the latest version on their [official website](https://youtube-dl.org/), and at the time of this writing, the version in the Ubuntu rebository seems too old to work the way this project uses it).

 For using Tor, YouTube\_RSS assumes that Tor is installed and currently running on port `9050` (which is the default for the Tor daemon anyway).
 It also requires that